Misakihime21/Luna/README.md

 - light the house in the end
 - moving objects to get for the high switch

-- collision on the steps to the basement

 - make a key don't stand out while it isn't needed
 - impove scary animations (table\plate)